What Can You Do With A Human Services Degree? [2021 Guide]

 To get into an online human services bachelor’s degree program, you will fill out an application and submit high school transcripts.
 You may need to provide essays, letters of recommendation and standardized test scores as well.

-Once admitted, you’ll need to earn about 120 credit hours to graduate.
-You’ll take a mix of general education classes and those specific to human services.
-Some colleges also require an internship in a human services organization.
+Once admitted to your degree program, you’ll probably need to earn about 120 credit hours to graduate.
+Most programs are a mix of general education classes and those specific to human services.
+Some colleges also require an internship in a professional organization.

 Getting Your Human Services Degree Online

-Whether you’re brand-new to the field of human services or want to advance your current career, an online degree in human services can help you accomplish your goals.
-You’ll learn more about supporting people in need and running programs that transform in your community.
+Whether you’re brand-new to the field or want to advance your current career, an online degree in human services can help you accomplish your goals.
+It can help you learn more about supporting people in need and running programs that can transform your community.

-People need your help.
-You can learn to offer assistance that makes a difference by enrolling in a human services program.
-Submit applications to online colleges now so you’ll soon be ready for a lifelong career of supporting people who need a helping hand.
+You can learn to offer assistance that makes a difference by enrolling in a human services degree program.
+Submitting applications to online humanitarian degree programs now may be the start of a lifelong career of supporting people who need a helping hand.